ethanchristoff/digitalgarden-Ethan/src/site/notes/Content/Digital_Garden_Content/Artificial Intelligence Content/Fuzzy Logic.md

 ![Pasted image 20250326115100.png](/img/user/pngs/Pasted%20image%2020250326115100.png)

-The fundamental concept of fuzzy logic is "membership functions", a membership simply defines the degree of a relationship an input value may have to an outcome/category.
+The fundamental concept of fuzzy logic is "membership functions", a membership simply defines **the degree of a relationship an input value may have to an outcome/category**.
 In the system above the membership function states that there may be input values that fall into the categories:

 - Very Much
 - Little